jesse-black/PlumbR/README.md

 });
 services.AddValidatorsFromAssemblyContaining<Startup>();
 ```
-To add other behaviors on `IPipelineBehavior<TRequest,
+To add other behaviors implementing `IPipelineBehavior<TRequest,
 PipelineResult<TResponse>>`, you can use
 `AddPipelineBehaviorForAssemblyContaining<T>()`.
 Normally MediatR's
 `AddOpenBehavior` would be used here, but it has trouble wiring up open